scranefield/camel-agent/README.txt

 * email-forwarding-app: This module contains a sample Camel router that monitors a specific email account and asks agents to recommend who to forward messages to.
 The application contains Camel routes that interact with Apache ZooKeeper, the H2 database engine, and a mailer server (via IMAP and SMTP).
 See http://arxiv.org/abs/1302.1937 for more information about this application.

 The email-forwarding-app module contains some modified code from Apache Camel, which is included here under the Apache License, Version 2.0.
 See the file ApacheLicence2.0.txt within that module.
+The code in the rules package is copied from the "tell-rule" demo in the distribution of Jason 1.3.8 (http://jason.sourceforge.net/).
+These files are redistributed under the LGPL - see the licence file in the source code folder for that package.